wenxwei/azureml-previews/CONTRIBUTING.md

 ## Pull Requests

-Pull requests (PRs) to this repo require review and approval by the Azure Machine Learning team to merge.
+Pull requests (PRs) to this repo are intended for internal team members.

+### Adding a new (private) preview feature

+A new preview feature should be self-contained in a subdirectory under [`previews`](previews).
+It must have an excellent `README.md` file at the root which gives an introduction to the feature and any steps required for trying it.

+Markdown files may be used for more articles.
+It is strongly recommended to follow a similar format and style as required for public preview.

+Examples should be PRed to https://github.com/Azure/azureml-examples.